Cozkou/globe-of-war/README.md

 # Step 3: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 4: Start the development servers
+# In one terminal, start the frontend:
 npm run dev

+# In another terminal, start the backend API server:
+npm run dev:server

+# Or run the backend in production mode:
+npm run server
 ```

+**Note:** The backend server runs on `http://localhost:3001` by default.
+See `server/README.md` for detailed backend documentation.

 **Edit a file directly in GitHub**